rk42745417/competitive_programming_template/README.md

 # Codes of Competitive Programming by JiKuai
-Not all codes are code by me.
+Not all codes are coded by me.